cluvio/agent/SECURITY.md

 The Cluvio Server instructs the agent to open a connection to upstream systems, bidirectionally forwarding traffic from upstream to Cluvio.
 The agent can be configured to whitelist addresses which it considers valid.
-The configuration file may contain a list of addresses in the `allowed_addresses` key.
+For that purpose, the configuration file may contain a list of addresses in the `allowed_addresses` key.
 The format of each address can be an IP network in CIDR notation in which case any upstream IP address must lie within this network, a DNS name or a DNS pattern which is matched according to https://datatracker.ietf.org/doc/html/rfc6265#section-5.1.3.
 Should the